The Blue Business® Plus Credit Card from American Express is an ideal no-annual-fee choice for small business owners

 Businesses also pay nothing to add authorized users, and you’ll earn points on any expenses charged to those employee cards as well as your own.
 Plus, you can designate an Account Manager — a trusted individual like an assistant or business partner — to access and manage your business card account.

-Plus, if you're looking to make a few large capital expenditures to bolster your business, consider this.
-The Blue Business Plus offers a 0% introductory interest rate on purchases for the first 12 months you have the card.
-After that, your APR will be a variable rate, currently 13.24%-19.24%, based on your creditworthiness and other factors.
+Plus, if you’re looking to make a few large capital expenditures to bolster your business, consider this.
+The Blue Business Plus offers a 0% introductory APR on purchases for the first 12 months you have the card.
+After that, your APR will be a variable rate, currently 13.24%-19.24%, based on your creditworthiness and other factors (see rates and fees).

 There’s even car rental loss and damage insurance, a pretty stout perk on a no-annual-fee card.
 With this benefit, you’re covered if your rental car is damaged or stolen when you use your Blue Business Plus to reserve and pay for the entire rental.
 Note that this coverage is secondary, so you’ll need to file a claim with your own auto insurance policy first, with the credit card picking up any excess amount.